 There is a selection of small animals for those interested in veterinary care and animal husbandry.
 Sheep, pigs and poultry are all managed and produced in line with traditional and current farming practice, including rearing and health care.
 There is an emphasis on game and conservation management, including a programme dedicated to the re-introduction of the grey partridge.

-All of this is combined with a wide range of conservation activities, from hedge laying and coppicing, to species monitoring and bird ringing.
-For those students interested in rural activities or animal care the farm is an ideal place to learn with ‘hands on’ activities combined with classroom learning.
-The syllabus for biology students is especially relevant to the work of the farm, a connection which is supported by the Head of Department.
+All of this is combined with a wide range of conservation activities such as species monitoring and bird ringing.
+For those students interested in rural activities or animal care, the Farm is an ideal place to learn with ‘hands on’ activities combined with classroom learning.
+The syllabus for Biology students is especially relevant to the work of the Farm – a connection which is supported by the Head of Department.

 Enrichment and Extension

-Through various stewardship and woodland grant schemes the farm maintains links with organisations such as Natural England and the Forestry Commission, and it works closely with the South Downs National Park Authority to manage the woodland, ditches, ponds and rivers adjacent to the farm, replanting hedges and monitoring the wildlife.
+Through various stewardship and woodland grant schemes, the Farm maintains links with organisations such as Natural England and the Forestry Commission, and it works closely with the South Downs National Park Authority to manage the woodland, ditches, ponds and rivers adjacent to the farm and the College, replanting hedges and monitoring the wildlife.

-It is a member of the NFU and LEAF, and takes part in Open Farm Sunday, a national initiative for local communities.
-At other times of the year the farm hosts educational visits for primary and independent preparatory schools, and provides work placements for agricultural students.
+The Farm is a member of the NFU and LEAF, and takes part in Open Farm Sunday, a national initiative for local communities.
+At other times of the year the Farm hosts educational visits for primary and independent preparatory schools, and provides work placements for agricultural students.